Sawyerbian/maneuver/README.md

-# derived from challange 2022
+# Derived from challange 2022